Cannibal Apocalypse: Plot

-The film opens with a flashback to the Vietnam War, where Norman Hopper is bitten by a U.S. POW Charlie Bukowski who is infected with a virus which leaves people with a craving for human flesh.
-In Atlanta, Georgia, some years later, Hopper wakes up from a nightmare about this incident, and then receives a phone call from Bukowski, who invites his old comrade out for a drink.
-The call comes in at an inopportune moment, as a young neighbour girl, Mary, was trying to seduce him, so he turns down the invitation.
-Hopper falls for her charms and as they are about to engage in oral sex, he bites her.
-After hearing from his concerned wife that a Vietnam vet barricaded himself in a mall, he gets into his car.
-Just as he is about to leave, Mary reveals that she enjoyed the bite.
-After arriving on the scene, he convinces Bukowski to surrender to the police.
-While being hauled away to the hospital, Bukowski bites a police constable.
+The film opens with a flashback to the Vietnam War, where Norman Hopper is bitten by a U.S. POW Charlie Bukowski, who is infected with a virus that leaves people with a craving for human flesh.
+Hopper wakes up from a nightmare about this incident and receives a phone call from Bukowski, who invites his old comrade out for a drink.
+The call comes in at an inopportune moment, as a young neighbor girl is trying to seduce him, so he turns down the invitation.
+Hopper falls for her charms, and he bites her.
+He gets into his car.
+Mary reveals that she enjoyed the bite.
+He convinces Bukowski to surrender to the police.
+Bukowski bites a police constable.

-After returning home, Hopper instructs his wife Jane to wait for him in the house, and walks in front of Mary's window.
-Later, he admits to the incident and his wish to bite a fellow-human, to his wife.
-At the hospital, Bukowski and fellow vet Tom get into a fight with the guards, and Bukowski bites the leg of nurse Helen.
-Dr Mendez calls Jane and tells her that Norman might be experiencing the same symptoms and that she should bring him over to the hospital for a checkup, while he is listening in on the conversation, after which he leaves the house.
+Hopper instructs his wife Jane to wait for him in the house and walks in front of Mary's window.
+He admits to the incident and his wish to bite a fellow human to his wife.
+Bukowski and fellow vet Tom fight with the guards, and Bukowski bites the leg of nurse Helen.
+Dr Mendez calls Jane and tells her that Norman might be experiencing the same symptoms and that she should bring him to the hospital for a checkup while he listens to the conversation, after which he leaves the house.

-The police get the coroner's report on the mall shootout and it contains warnings of cannibalism.
-At the same time, Jane meets Dr. Mendez, who has been trying to seduce her before.
-They are at a fancy piano bar, where he explains to her that the virus causes a biological mutation, due to psychic alteration.
-Norman voluntarily goes to the hospital and talks to a doctor about his symptoms and his well-founded suspicions on Dr. Mendez' intentions with his wife.
+The police get the coroner's report on the mall shootout, and it contains warnings of cannibalism.
+Jane meets Dr. Mendez, who has been trying to seduce her before.
+They are at a fancy piano bar, where he explains to her that the virus causes a biological mutation due to psychic alteration.
+Norman voluntarily goes to the hospital and talks to a doctor about his symptoms and his well-founded suspicions about Dr. Mendez's intentions with his wife.
 The doctor also takes a blood sample.

-At the police station, the bitten constable shoots a fellow cop, bites another cop and ends up shot by Captain McCoy.
-Norman comes across his sedated fellow vets Charlie and Tommy.
+The bitten constable shoots a fellow cop and ends up shot by Captain McCoy.
+Norman comes across his sedated fellow vets, Charlie and Tommy.
 He experiences a flashback to the initial incident where he got bit by an infected POW.
 The doctor gets attacked by Helen while inspecting Hopper's blood sample.
-First she bites off his tongue and then she bashes his head in with a rock.
-In an ambulance the bitten cop gets aggressive before she dies.
-In the hospital, Helen frees Tommy and Charlie.
+She bites off his tongue, and then she bashes his head in with a rock.
+The bitten cop gets aggressive before she dies.
+Helen frees Tommy and Charlie.
 Norman kills a staff member who tries to notify the authorities.